joshbrunty/joshbrunty.github.io/_posts/2025-8-2-marshallsdatadrivenupset.md

 ## 6. Coaching-Adjusted Monte Carlo Simulations — Strategy Meets Reality

-To ensure the AI-driven blueprint holds up under real-world conditions, we re-ran the Monte Carlo simulations with coaching tendencies integrated:
+To ensure the AI-driven blueprint holds up under real-world conditions, I re-ran the the Monte Carlo simulations for the 2022 Marshall vs. Notre Dame and 2024 Ohio State vs. Marshall:

-- **Marcus Freeman (Notre Dame)**: Aggressive fourth-down decisions and analytics-driven play-calling increase scoring efficiency and reduce variance.
-- **Ryan Day (Ohio State)**: High red zone conversion and vertical tempo remain, but reduced scoring variance reflects officiating disparities and situational constraints.

 ---

 ### Why These Games?